 - Agitation or aggressiveness

-These cocaine withdrawal symptoms occur because the sudden cessation of drug use is a shock to your body.
-A person’s brain becomes chemically imbalanced when they’re addicted to a substance, and when they suddenly stop taking it, the body doesn’t know how to react and manifests severe physical symptoms.
-This is the reason cocaine detox is such an integral part of treatment.
+Cocaine withdrawal syndrome occurs because the sudden cessation of drug use is a shock to your body.
+A person’s brain becomes chemically imbalanced when they’re addicted to a substance.
+When they suddenly stop taking it, the body doesn’t know how to react and manifests severe physical symptoms.
+This is the reason a medical detox from cocaine is such an integral part of treatment.

-Without going through the detox process, cocaine withdrawal symptoms will probably create side effects that are so unpleasant that they lead to relapse.
-At Olympus Recovery, our cocaine detox program can help you manage these cocaine withdrawal symptoms until your body is clear of drugs.
-We know it’s an important part of cocaine addiction treatment, so we’ll support you so you can get started with treatment.
+Without going through the detox process, cocaine withdrawal syndrome will probably create withdrawal symptoms that are so unpleasant that they lead to relapse.
+At Olympus Recovery, our cocaine detox program can help you manage these withdrawal symptoms until your body has completed the detox process.
+We know detox treatment is an integral part of drug addiction treatment, so we’ll support you with medical supervision throughout the detox program.

-According to the Substance Abuse and Mental Health Services Administration, one of the biggest causes of addiction is self-medication.
-People will often turn to substance abuse in order to ease symptoms related to physical injuries, mood disorders, anxiety, and a variety of mental illnesses.
-What’s often not discussed, however, is that drug abuse can actually lead to these problems.
+According to the Substance Abuse and Mental Health Services Administration (SAMHSA), one of the biggest causes of addiction is self-medication.
+People will often turn to substance abuse to ease symptoms related to physical injuries, mood disorders, anxiety, and a variety of mental illnesses.
+What’s often not discussed, however, is that drug abuse can lead to these problems.
 Additionally, substance abuse and psychiatric disorders can coexist unrelated to one another.

 The following are the most common dual diagnoses for those who have drug addiction problems: